Guide to first-time homebuyer grants

 How to apply for a first-time homebuyer grant

-Most home-buying grants come with minimum credit score requirements.
-The application process also typically requires extensive documentation of income and assets, including at least two months of recent pay stubs and employment verification.
+Most home-buying grants require a minimum credit score.
+To apply, you typically must provide extensive income and assets documentation, including at least two months of recent pay stubs and employment verification.

-Depending on which grant you’re after, you might be able to apply for the grant as you apply for your mortgage simultaneously.
+Depending on which grant you’re after, you might be able to apply for the grant at the same time as you apply for your mortgage.
 Otherwise, you’ll need to follow the organization’s guidelines.
 Many allow you to begin the application process online.

 Other assistance for first-time homebuyers